-If you have small children, the day may come when you decide to hire in-home, or even live-in child care—otherwise known as a nanny.
-Depending on where you live, some of the most widely available, affordable, or qualified applicants may lack immigration paperwork.
+If you have small children, the day might come when you decide to hire in-home, or even live-in child care—otherwise known as a nanny.
+Depending on where in the United States you live, some of the most widely available, affordable, or qualified applicants are from other countries, and lack immigration paperwork.
 That doesn't stop many parents from hiring them, but you should be aware of the risks, as described below.

-U.S. immigration enforcement authorities are pretty busy, so the chances of your nanny being targeted for arrest are slim.
+U.S. immigration enforcement authorities are always busy, so the chances of your nanny being targeted for arrest are slim.
 But they're not nonexistent, especially in states where the police cooperate with immigration authorities by turning over suspected undocumented persons.

 What's more, if your nanny is eventually removed from the United States, the sudden and complete separation could be traumatic for your children.

 If you find a nanny whom you are seriously interested in hiring and who is undocumented, you might want to pay for a consultation with an immigration attorney.
-This is likely to cost around $100.
+This is likely to cost around $150.
 Perhaps there is some ground upon which the nanny can apply for a temporary work permit or a green card.